 Purpose of this guidance

-This document provides guidance for those making decisions about when we will grant a waiver of our regulatory arrangements – that is, of our rules and regulations.
-While we are under no obligation to grant a waiver, this guidance sets out the circumstances in which we will consider doing so.
+This document sets out the approach we will take when deciding to grant a waiver of our regulatory arrangements – that is, our Standards and Regulations.
+While we are under no obligation to grant a waiver, this guidance sets out the circumstances in which we may consider doing so.

 This document should be read in the context of our decision-making at the SRA framework.
-It is a living document and will be reviewed and updated as appropriate.
-It reflects our approach to our regulatory role, and any departure must be capable of justification on the individual facts of the case.
+It is a living document and we will update it from time to time.

 What is a waiver?

-When an individual or firm regulated by us, or affected by our rules or regulations, ask us to agree that they do not have to comply with that rule or regulation.
+When an individual or firm regulated by us or affected by one of our requirements, ask us to agree that they do not have to comply with it.

 Criteria for granting a waiver

-Before granting an application for a waiver we will need to be satisfied that, in the applicant's specific circumstances, a waiver is compatible with the regulatory objectives in section 1 of the Legal Services Act 2007, which are:
+Before granting an application for a waiver, we will need to be satisfied that, in the applicant's specific circumstances, a waiver is compatible with the regulatory objectives in section 1 of the Legal Services Act 2007, These are: